 2. Once you are inside your database just click on Export and a page will open.

-3. In export page just make sure you are exporting as SQL and click go and a SQL file will be generated which can be used to restore your database using the import functionality of phpMyAdmin.
+3. On the export page just make sure you are exporting as SQL and click go and a SQL file will be generated which can be used to restore your database using the import functionality of phpMyAdmin.

 And that's it, it's done a SQL file will be downloaded.
 It's easy with just a few clicks and your website is backed up.

 2. In Backup Wizard page just click on Backup. cPanel backups, backup the whole home directory and all the databases.
 So if you don't want that then just use the methods mentioned above.

 3. As cPanel doesn't restore if you create a Full backup so here we will show you how to do a partial backup, using a backup of the home directory.
 So just click the Home directory button and a page will open where you can download the backup.